rehive/docs-portal/content/platform/core-resources/users.md

 - email
 - mobile

-These identifier may not be shared by any other users&ast;.
+These identifier may not be shared by any other users in the company&ast;.

 <aside class="notice">
     &ast;It is possible for the identifier to be shared if one of the users is flagged as temporary.
 Temporary users are used to hold transfers to unverified user identifiers.
 Once a real user verifies their data the tempoary user will be merged into them.